> Getting Here > Traveling to Canada

 For short term visits to Canada you will need a valid passport, unless you are an American citizen or permanent resident arriving from the U.S.A. in which case you must provide proof of citizenship or residency upon request.
 Proof of citizenship consists of a passport, original or certified copy of your U.S. birth certificate, current voter's registration card, U.S. military discharge papers, or certificate of citizenship or naturalization.
 If you are a permanent resident of the U.S.A., but not a U.S. citizen you must provide your 'green card' if requested.
 Persons under 18 years traveling without their parents should have identification and a letter of authorization from a parent or guardian to travel into Canada.

-The most convenient source of information about travel and consular services is the Consular Affairs home page.
-The web site address is http://travel.state.gov.
+A convenient source of information about international travel and consular services is the Consular Affairs home page.
+Click here to visit www.travel.state.gov.